pyronome/pattern-express-4x/README.md

 **Pyronome** is an online platform that allows software developers to develop sustainable and scalable software solutions really fast.
 For further information, please visit https://pyronome.com.

-Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+**Express** is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+For further information about **Express** Framework, please visit https://expressjs.com/.

 This repository contains Pyronome **Express 4.x** pattern basic information, documentation and issue tracker.
 For further information about this pattern, please visit https://pyronome.com/pyronome/express-4x.
 In order to generate source code using this pattern, please visit [Pyronome Sign Up Page](https://pyronome.com/builder/signup), and create an account.